 Six Ways Coverage Fails at Claim Time

-These patterns show up in every community bank I review.
+These patterns show up in every community bank and credit union I review.
 Different carriers.
 Different policy forms.
 Same gaps.
-Each one creates a scenario where the bank assumes it is covered and discovers at claim time that it is not.
+Each one creates a scenario where the institution assumes it is covered and discovers at claim time that it is not.

-Community banks carry three policies that touch cyber risk: a cyber policy, a fidelity bond, and a directors and officers (D&O) policy.
+Community banks and credit unions carry three policies that touch cyber risk: a cyber policy, a fidelity bond, and a directors and officers (D&O) policy.
 These policies were never designed to work together.
 Each carrier points the finger at the other two.
 The bank holds the loss.

 The six gaps below are the ones I find most often.
 They come from actual policy reviews.